Constitutional Renewal Bill is safe after all March 31, 2008Posted by James in Politics.

-Scottish Parliament to Consider Abolition of Parliament Bill October 4, 2006Posted by Philip John in Politics.
+Scottish Parliament to Consider Abolition of Parliament Bill October 4, 2006Posted by Phil in Politics.

 The Scottish Parliament will, on Thursday 5th October, consider a legislative consent motion (also known as a sewell motion) on the Legislative and Regulatory Reform Bill (LRRB).

 The Sewell motion has to be passed to allow legislation to pass at Westminster where the legislation affects the Scottish executive.